 The CR owner is responsible for analyzing the CR and estimating the effort needed to implement the change.
 The assessment includes the impacts to the project in the areas such as scope, quality, security, schedule, resources, and costs being done at the time versus later or not implementing the change.
 For instance, a CR could be created for a change in functionality to address new regulations or policies.
 This CR may require updates to the requirements, design documents, system code or functionality, and system infrastructure.
 To understand the full scope of the change, the CR owner should work with the business analysts and development and infrastructure teams to assess the full scope of change.
-The CR owner should also work with the PRMP Project Lead and vendor Project Manager to determine the impact the change may have on the project schedule and further collaborate with the PRMP PgMO and PRMP Program Director to help ensure other Medicaid systems are not affected by the proposed change.
-The CR owner should also work with the PRMP project Lead so work with the PRMP PgMO and PRMP Program Director to help ensure other Medicaid systems are not affected by the proposed change.
+The CR owner should also work with the PRMP Project Lead and vendor PM to determine the impact the change may have on the project schedule and further collaborate with the PRMP PgMO and PRMP Program Director to help ensure other Medicaid systems are not affected by the proposed change.
 The CR owner should also work with the PR Medicaid Security staff to complete a Security Impact Assessment.
-A Security Impact assessment should be completed for every CR, as required by CMS.
+A Security Impact Assessment should be completed for every CR, as required by CMS.